ellissimani/nicar-hello-d3/README.md

 	console.log(d3)

 If you go to the console in your browser, like we did in the last class, you can see see the `d3` object.
 If you open it up and take a look, you can see all the different methods available with d3.
 We're only going to look at a select few today, but you explore all of the available methods in the [API documentation](https://github.com/d3/d3/blob/master/API.md).

+### THE BASICS

+#### Selections

+**Selections** are how D3 interacts with the DOM.

+Take a look inside the `index.html` file and you'll find a group of divs with the class `.selections`.
+Let's use D3 to manipulate these divs.
+You should also open up your `index.html` file in your web browser so you can see what it looks like right now.

+In the last class, we looked at how you can interact with DOM elements using javascript.
+If we wanted to select the second `.selections` div, with the ID `#p1`, we would write something like this:

+	// USING JAVASCRIPT
+	document.getElementById("p1");

+D3 has its own shorthand for selecting DOM elements – they're called **selections**!

+Navigate to your `js/` directory and open up the `main.js` file in your text editor.
+Add this line to select the `#p1` div using D3 selections.

+	d3.select("#p1");

+While we're at it, let's assign this to a variable so we can reference it later on (remember variables from last class?).
+Now, let's use D3 selections to change a CSS attribute.

+	var p1 = d3.select("#p1");
+	p1.style("font-size","22px");

+All of these D3 methods are chainable.
+So, if we wanted to change more than one style:

+	var p1 = d3.select("#p1");
+	p1.style("font-size","22px").style("padding","20px");

+D3 selections also work for selecting more than one object at a time.
+You can do this with the `.selectAll()` method.
+Let's add another selection to our code, and alter the styles of all the `.selections` divs:

+	var allP = d3.selectAll(".selections");
+	allP.style("color","white").style("background","darkcyan");

+Styles aren't the only things we can change.
+We can also change the attributes associated with DOM elements.
+Let's drop the `.selections` class from `p1` and give it a different class – `.blue-selection`.
+If you look at your CSS file, you'll see a class already established in there with a few different style attributes already defined. **Make sure you add this attr change at the end of the chain we already started.
+If you put it _after_ our allP selections, the changes will not apply.**

+	p1.style("font-size","22px").style("padding","20px").attr("class","blue-selection");

+If you refresh the page, you'll see the styles change.
+You can also inspect your div to see the class change.

+**At their core, selections are arrays of DOM elements.**

+You can also append new elements to your selections.
+Let's add a `<p>` to each of our `.selections` divs using the `append` method.

+	allP.append("p")
+		.attr("class","inner-paragraph")
+		.text("Our new paragraph");

+Here's what this code is doing:
+1. Selects all the `.selection` divs.
+2. Appends a `<p>` DOM element to each `.selection` div.
+3. For each of these new `<p>` elements, we're giving it the class `.inner-paragraph` and making the text inside the `<p>` say "Our new paragraph".

+If you refresh your page, you'll see a new paragraph, using the styles already set for `.inner-paragraph` in our css file.